owlsdepartment/oveejs-toolkit/src/components/other/nav-toggle/README.md

 ### Basic usage

-`NavToggle` is a component mainly built to toggle menu/navigation but it can trigger any behaviour on any element of the website.
+`NavToggle` is a component mainly built to toggle menu/navigation but it can trigger any behaviour on any element of a website.
 It's based on adding global classes to `HTML document` describing statements of element you toggle.

 Example: